Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Brownian motion along the boost

 The preceding result plays a crucial role in the subsequent derivation of the thermal two-point correlation function.\\ Now we have to obtain an explicit form of $A$ by using the normalization method.
 To do this let us first define the Klein-Gordon inner product as follows

 where $h$ is the determinant of the induced metric on the Cauchy slice $\Sigma$, $n^\mu$ is the unit normal on this surface $\Sigma$, and $f$ and $g$ are solutions of the equation of motion.
-In this scenario, we can choose the Cauchy surface to be a constant time slice of the string worldsheet.
+In this scenario, we can choose the Cauchy surface to be a $t$ and $r$ part of the bulk metric given in eq.\eqref{geo}.
 Therefore, on this surface the expression of the unit normal and determinant of the induced metric is given by

 Now substituting the above result in eq.\eqref{kgp}, the Klein-Gordon inner product can be written as

 To proceed further, we define $f$ and $g$ as follows

 Now a proper normalization can be defined as